Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 Other bookshelf ideas:

 To go even deeper into styling bookcases and for more ways to decorate with books check out tips for bookcase styling in a rental.
-I followed the same rule of thirds; 1/3 books, 1/3 accessories, and 1/3 pictures.
+I followed the same rule of thirds; 1/3 books, 1/3 accessories, and 1/3 pictures and you’ll also find ideas for how to decorate the top of bookcases.

 The outcome in our bright and colorful Okinawan rental home is a modern eclectic display of personal items.

-My favorite decorating tip from this bookcase is when decorating shelves, having something that trails or hangs, is a pretty way to make to make a connection between the open spaces.
+My favorite decorating tip from this bookcase is when decorating shelves, having something that trails or hangs, is a pretty way to make a connection between the open spaces.

 I used the same eterge in multiple settings and different homes.
 One of my favorites was a Wes Anderson inspired dining room and shelf decor with DIY art.